 The 21st Century CURES Act Final Rule is a major change for healthcare data interchange.
-The reason being is because patients are now entitled to use Application Programming Interfaces to download their health data into their application of choice.
+The reason is that patients are now entitled to use Application Programming Interfaces to download their health data into their application of choice.
 Further reinforcing the original intent of HIPAA, this empowers patients to download their data and use it as they see fit.
 This legislation demonstrates an evolution of technology since the original HIPAA Security Rule.

 How does this fit in with what CIOs need to know?
 Since this is an evolution, there are new technologies that have to be integrated into the stack to be able to appropriately use this and provide our patients with the assurance that we are securing their data.
-We’re going to go over the history of the Security Rule, its intent, and take a tour through how we’ve leveraged technologies over the years to gradually support more and more of it.
+We’re going to go over the history of the Security Rule, and its intent, and take a tour through how we’ve leveraged technologies over the years to gradually support more and more of it.
 We’re then going to cover the core technologies and principles behind a successful Fast Health Interoperability Resources (FHIR) implementation to support patients’ needs securely.
-These technologies, OAuth2, FHIR, and a robust API Security Program, support the intent of the 21st Century CURES Act Final Rule.
+These technologies, OAuth2, FHIR, and a robust API Security Program support the intent of the 21st Century CURES Act Final Rule.
 Our goals here are to be able to assist in understanding the gaps between the protection we have now, and what we need in the future.

 The intent of the HIPAA Security Rule is to enforce the confidentiality, integrity, and availability of healthcare data using authentication, cryptographic hashing, and encryption.
-Data has to be restricted to only those who have a defined need in payment, treatment, or operations.
+Data has to be restricted to only those who have a defined need for payment, treatment, or operations.
 Patients also have access to those records.
-However, at the time it was written, many of those records were still paper.
+However, at the time it was written, many of those records were still on paper.
 People carried around bad faxes, printouts, or bad data.

 The original standardized data interchange format in healthcare was Health Level 7 (HL7).
 HL7 provided a common format that applications could use to send data about patients to each other.
 Many applications still use it.
 There are two versions currently in use.
 HL7 version 2, which is still the prevalent version, uses a delimited format to exchange data.
 HL7 version 3, which is a more modern version, uses eXtensible Markup Language (XML) to provide self-describing data.
 This means that analysts looking to debug HL7 may have a much easier time debugging data elements.
 Mediums to exchange interface data can be text files transported over secure or insecure means, or a straight TCP connection between applications.
 Encryption was not common when first implemented.
 Neither was robust integrity checking.

 However, with the Security Rule, organizations needed to secure data in transit.
 For data interchange, that meant that Secure Shell, FTP over SSL, and Secure FTP replaced existing file transfer protocols in many implementations.
 Transport Layer Security (TLS) was also used to transfer data securely over the Web.
-These protocols, particularly Secure Shell/Secure FTP, have controls to protect the integrity of data while being transported, and to identify when someone tries to alter data in real-time during transit.
+These protocols, particularly Secure Shell/Secure FTP, have controls to protect the integrity of data while being transported and to identify when someone tries to alter data in real-time during transit.

 This doesn’t address encryption at rest.
 This was marked as addressable in 45 CFR 164.312 (e)(2)(ii), which requires organizations to encrypt data as appropriate.
 Many organizations thought that addressable means that they would address it later.
 Further clarifications from the Office For Civil Rights (OCR) illustrated that organizations need a plan for encrypting data at rest.
 Advanced Encryption Standard (AES) in 128 or 256-bit key lengths from multiple storage vendors was used here to enable that protection.
 Microsoft’s BitLocker and the multitude of numerous Windows, Linux, UNIX, and SAN file systems also provide that level of support.

 This got us to a point where we could interchange data between organizations securely.
 However, it does not scale to the levels we need to support a large number of patients.
 This is where OAuth2, defined in standard RFC 6749, and supported by the Internet Engineering Task Force (IETF) comes in.
 This supports a standard authentication format that applications can use to identify users properly.
-This is a standard numerous web sites and applications use now.
+This is a standard numerous websites and applications use now.
 As it’s an RFC and IETF standard, it’s free for anyone to develop against and use.

 Now that we know who is accessing the data, we need to make sure that the data itself has not been altered.
 TLS only protects data in transit.
-We need to use FHIR functions such as IntegrityCheckAlgorithm to make sure the data we send over has been not been altered.
+We need to use FHIR functions such as IntegrityCheckAlgorithm to make sure the data we send over has not been altered.
 FHIR uses a 256-bit Secure Hash Algorithm (SHA-256) to compute the cryptographic checksums to validate and verify that data has not been altered.
 Other technologies, such as databases, can be used to store values of generated results.
 Double-checking the value a patient has of their data with the stored results of what was generated by an EMR can help reduce the uncertainty of accepting outside data.

 This brings us to the most important part.
-We are opening up our APIs and networks to people other than trusted parties that have Business Associate Agreements or other legal paperwork that lay out the rules of engagement.
+We are opening up our APIs and networks to people other than trusted parties that have Business Associate Agreements or other legal paperwork that lays out the rules of engagement.
 We are allowing people to connect using their applications and download their data.
 We have to be very careful about how we manage this.
 We are going to go through some examples here.